tunnel data flow

 Park a pool

 The box pre-opens K (≈16) bidi work streams and parks them idle.
-Each is surfaced to the edge with a one-shot park marker so the server sees it.
+Each stream carries a one-shot park marker to the edge, so the server sees it.

 3